NCSC-NL/citrix-2025/README.md

 # Detection Script for Citrix NetScaler appliances
 ## Author: NCSC-NL
 > [!WARNING]
 > It is known that certain guid and suid binaries are not filtered correctly on ram disks.
-This may reduce false positives.
+This may result in false positives.
 We are working on the issue.

 > [!WARNING]
 > Some of these checks are meant to hunt for compromises, while other checks verify if you are compromised.
 We are working on seperating hunting from compromise checks.